Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

 The former beauty queen was a fixture in the culture of Ocilla, where she was an 11th-grade history teacher at Irwin County High School and often helped coach girls for pageants after her own success in pageantry.
 Tara had won the Miss Tifton title three times, and had participated in Miss Georgia.

-In reconstructing Tara’s last moments before she was allegedly murdered, Lindsey takes us through what may have been an average day in her life in the new special “Up and Vanished” that will air on Oxygen on Sunday, November 18 at 7/6c.
+In reconstructing Tara’s last moments before she was allegedly murdered, Lindsey takes us through what may have been an average day in her life in the Oxygen special “Up and Vanished."

 Here’s the “Up and Vanished” timeline: